maobowen/PixelPlusPlus/README.md

 ## Makefile

 Makefile is provided.
-By typing "make" in the terminal, the following commands will automatically execute to produce the top level executable:
+By typing "make" in the terminal, the following commands will be executed automatically to produce the top level executable:

 	rm -f *.o
 	ocamlbuild top.native